iamguid/tsxt/README.md

 }
 ```

+You can find more examples in [tests](https://github.com/iamguid/tsxt/tree/main/tests) folder

 ## Usage
 Babel config should contain `@babel/preset-typescript` preset for typescript support and `@babel/preset-env` if you want to run it in different environments.
 Also you can use `webpack` to run templates in browser.